 The upshot: whatever you decide about phones, talk to your kid about it.
 Explore where they're at with the internet and social media.
 Talk through your decision with your kid and let them weigh in.
 The most important thing is to start having those conversations.

 Have additional questions?
-Dr. Laux recommends the American Academy of Pediatrics' Family Media Plan.
+Check out the American Academy of Pediatrics' Family Media Plan.
 This tool lets parents input information about their family's media habits and generates a detailed, individualized plan that touches on everything from social responsibility to cyberbullying.